-Affirming the Faith exists to promote and defend the traditional Christian faith as found in the historic Creeds, which it interprets literally, and not by any "critical" reductionism or humanistic/purely-this-worldly re-interpretation.
+Affirming the Faith exists to promote and defend the traditional Christian faith as found in the historic Creeds, which it interprets literally, and not by any ‘critical’ reductionism or humanistic/purely-this-wordly re-interpretation.

-Reason, and reasonableness, are inevitably the allies of truth, their misappropriation and misuse by materialism notwithstanding.
+Reasons, and reasonableness, are inevitably the allies of the Truth, their misappropriation and misuse by materialism notwithstanding.
 AtF holds that many, from all traditions and denominations have held to this truth, and hence it draws upon many sources and voices.
 AtF operates on the principle of The Unsuccessful Californian Evangelist.

 As Jesus was fully God and fully human, the Scriptures, the Church, and the Creeds are not purely human productions, or simply the results of peoples’ needs and situations; neither were they merely the products of the societies in which they emerged, nor of the world-views or chronological contexts in which they were formulated, instituted, or canonised.